yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

 7. If you are missing any prerequisites (listed under Requirements above), you may be prompted to install these at this point.

+8. Verify your Visual Studio version is 15.4.0 or higher.

+    a.
+Click **Help** in the menu, then select **About Microsoft Visual Studio**.

+    b.
+If the version is not 15.4.0, you will need to update it.
+Click **OK**, then click **View** in the menu.
+Select **Notifications**, you should see an entry for **Visual Studio Update is available***.
+Select it and then click **Update** to update your instance.

-8. Before you attempt to compile the solution, set the configuration to x64 by selecting it from the Solution Platforms drop down in the Visual Studio toolbar.
+9. Before you attempt to compile the solution, set the configuration to x64 by selecting it from the Solution Platforms drop down in the Visual Studio toolbar.

     ![On the Visual Studio Toolbar, The Platforms drop-down carat is circled, and in its drop-down menu, x64 is circled.](media/image46.png "Visual Studio Toolbar")

-9. Build the solution, by selecting **Build** from the Visual Studio menu, then selecting **Build Solution**.
+10. Build the solution, by selecting **Build** from the Visual Studio menu, then selecting **Build Solution**.

     ![The Build button is circled on the Visual Studio menu.
 Under that, Build Solution is circled.](media/image47.png "Visual Studio menu")